 —& make the one to my right jealous

 Kwabena Benyin is a student writer, and an arts and nature admirer.
-He was born and raised in Accra, Ghana.
-He can be found reading anything poetry, writes poetry and has work forthcoming in the CGWS anthology, ASSmag publication & Writers club website & others.
+Born and raised in Accra, Ghana, he can be found reading anything poetry, articles, finds pleasure in writing about—stretch marks, and has work forthcoming in the CGWS anthology, ASSmag publication & Writers club website & others.
 Benyin is currently working on a chapbook which he hopes to have published soon.
-He can be found on Twitter as: @KwabenaBenyin_
+He blogs at www.aswrittenbybenyin.home.blog, and can be found on Twitter as: @KwabenaBenyin_